what is a hybrid denture - senior woman smiling

 Although seniors are more likely to need hybrid implant-supported dentures, anyone with significant tooth loss may be eligible.
 However, you must have healthy bone and gum tissue in order for the implants to fuse successfully.

 Some habits and disease states can make the healing process more difficult.
 For example, smoking slows the healing process and can lead to implant failure.
-Osteoporosis can reduce jaw bone quality or density.
+And osteoporosis can reduce jaw bone quality or density.
 If you’re considering getting hybrid dentures, our dentists can help you determine whether or not you’re a good candidate.

 Hybrid Implant-Supported Dentures in South Jordan, Utah